Chicago Metro Area Father’s Day Activities

 It’s time to celebrate dad, but you’re not sure where to go?
 There’s so much going on this weekend in the Chicago area, from Father’s Day brunches and activities to Junteenth celebrations, we’ve decided to break down some of the more interesting and low-cost options.
 (Ok, we threw in a few splurge choices as well!)
-Plus, you won’t want to miss our 16-page music “CHI DEF” Black Music Month Edition tucked in this week’s issue.
 We’re celebrating the wonderful diversity of our musical culture.
 And don’t forget to mark your calendars for our 88th Annual Bud Billiken Parade on August 12 at 10 a.m.

 Real Men Cook